Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Results and Discussions

 \subsection{Evaluation Metrics}

-A comprehensive set of evaluation metrics was employed to assess our model's performance, encompassing accuracy (Acc), top-k accuracy, Cohen's kappa coefficient $\kappa$ \citep{cohen_coefficient_1960}, area under the curve (AUC), precision, recall, and the macro F1 score.
-Additionally, to elucidate the model's error rate in predicting sleep stages, we incorporated two error metrics: mean absolute error (MAE) and mean squared error (MSE).
-Accuracy, as delineated in Equation \ref{eq_em_acc}, quantifies the proportion of correctly classified instances.
-Analogous to the accuracy metric, the top-k accuracy score, articulated in Equation \ref{eq_em_top_k_acc}, posits that a prediction ($\hat{y}$) is deemed correct if it is among the top $k$ highest predicted values.
+A comprehensive set of evaluation metrics was used to assess the performance of our model.
+The metrics include accuracy (Acc), top-k accuracy, Cohen's kappa coefficient $\kappa$ \parencite{cohen_coefficient_1960}, area under the curve (AUC), precision, recall, and macro F1 score.
+Additionally, we used two error metrics, mean absolute error (MAE) and mean squared error (MSE), to record the model's error rate in predicting sleep stages.

-In this context, $N$ represents the total number of samples, with $y$ as the actual value and $\hat{y}$ as the predicted value for the $i$th instance. $K$ denotes the maximum number of predictions defined in the top-k accuracy scenario. $TP$, $FP$, and $FN$ stand for true positive, false positive, and false negative, respectively.
-In Equation \ref{eq_em_acc}, $1(x)$ denotes the \textit{0-1 indicator function}, yielding $1$ if $y$ matches $\hat{y}$ and $0$ otherwise.
-Conversely, in Equation \ref{eq_em_top_k_acc}, $1(x)_\mathbb{A}$ represents the \textit{0-1 indicator function}, returning $1$ if $x$ belongs to $\mathbb{A}$ and $0$ otherwise.